navarrew/strain-comp/README.md

 To get the 'genbank flat file' (gbff) and cds formats in the same package:
  `$ datasets download genome accession --inputfile accessions.txt **--include genome** --assembly-source RefSeq --filename ncbi_dataset.zip`

+## Step 1 - Using the 1_rename.sh script to prepare raw NCBI data files for use

+X

+## Step 2 - Using 2_process_ncbi.py to generate nucleotide and protein files for each genome and to consolidate the metadata for all strains into a single file (strainlist.txt)

+X

+## Step 3 - Using 3_mmseq.py to generate clusters of similar proteins across all strains.